Elias Jelert: Galatasaray

-On 25 July 2024, Süper Lig side Galatasaray announced that Jelert arrived in Istanbul to complete his transfer to Turkey.
-In the notification made on the same day, it was announced that a 5-year contract was signed.
+On 25 July 2024, Süper Lig side Galatasaray announced that Jelert had arrived in Istanbul to complete his transfer.
+In the notification made on the same day, it was announced that a five-year contract was signed.
 A transfer fee of €9M has been paid to Copenhagen for the transfer.

 Southampton (loan)

 On 31 August 2025, Jelert joined Southampton on a season-long loan.
 He made his debut for the club on 20 September as a late substitute in a 3–1 defeat against Hull City.

+Le Havre (loan)

+On 21 August 2026, he joined French team Le Havre on loan until the end of the 2026–27 season.

 International career

 Jelert is a youth international for Denmark, and has gained six caps for the Denmark national under-19 team.